ajgem/PA0_ReverseSocket/README.md

 we could only get the localhost to work
 - This is the main issue and want to figure at what point is causing this
 - As the port is recongnized and the listen and binding functions work properly however, won't claim the host
+- Fix: added an arg to retrieve the port # and using socket.gethostname() to get the current computers iLab address

+Getting the file to close completely.
+This was due to an extra while true statement that we disregarded.
+- Fix: got rid of the extra loop in Server

 Lessons:
 - The basics of how to work sockets interms of sending, recieving, connecting, and closing